-3. Using the straw, create a small hole near the top of each ornament, but not too close to the edge.
+3. Using the straw or wooden dowel, create a small hole near the top of each ornament, but not too close to the edge.

 You’ll want to press hard enough to make a distinct impression in the dough, but not so hard that the fingerprint goes all the way through the dough.